thomasneirynck/kibana/README.md

 Once complete, use `npm run build`.
 Output will be placed in the `build` path (it will be created).

+To drop the `SNAPSHOT` off the version, use the release flag, `-r` or `--release`

+To provide your own custom version, use the version flag, `-v` or `--version`.
+Note that the version must still matches the major version in the configuration file.

 If you'd like to get a zip package and a sha1 checksum file, use `npm run package`.
 Output will be placed in the `target` path (it will be created).
 Resulting build output will also be left in the `build` path.

 ## Releasing X-Pack UI Builds